Automate Your AI Consulting Audit: How Document Analysis Becomes the Engagement You Can't Scale

 One consulting team founder described it this way: they had no systematized process by which to qualify a lead, run the discovery and audit, and produce a roadmap.
 Every engagement started from scratch.
 The quality of the output depended entirely on who was running it.

 That's not a talent problem.
 That's a system problem.
 And system problems have system solutions.
+For a broader look at which tools solve this, see the best AI readiness assessment tools for consultants.

 What's actually inside a client's document pile (and what you're missing)